kxcontrib/phrases/docs/intro.md

 ## Genealogy

-The q phrases derive originally from the [FinnAPL Idiom Library](https://aplwiki.com/FinnAplIdiomLibrary).
+The q phrases derive originally from the [FinnAPL Idiom Library](https://aplwiki.com/FinnAplIdiomLibrary), a legendary resource for programmers.

 Iverson’s reboot of APL was the [J programming language](https://jsoftware.com/), where the idioms became [phrases](https://code.jsoftware.com/wiki/Phrases).
-(Idioms in English cannot generally be understood from the literal meaning of the words in them.)

 [Eugene McDonnell](https://en.wikipedia.org/wiki/Eugene_McDonnell)
 ported the FinnAPL Idiom Library to the k language.
 A partial translation of that into q was hosted – as an extraordinarily long page – on the old wiki.

 <i class="far fa-hand-point-right"></i>
 Simon Garland on  “[Q idioms](https://kx.com/blog/q-idioms/)”

+## Paint the town red

+The meaning of an idiom is given by customary usage.
+It cannot be understood by analysing the words in it.

+For example, people who set out to _paint the town red_ will not use paint of any color.
+They intend to go out and enjoy themselves.

+The Q Phrases can be understood by analysis.
+They reward study.
+So _phrases_, not _idioms_.